fezheng397/bookbrainz-site/INSTALLATION_TROUBLESHOOTING.md

     2. When you run ElasticSearch, it seems that the process takes a very long time.
 	To proceed the process, just let ElasticSearch to run on its own terminal, and proceed the building process by making another window of terminal

+	3. If you run into an error on Docker Toolbox with Elastic Search stating an error message along the lines of:
+		"Waiting for elasticsearch:9200  .elasticsearch: forward host lookup failed: Unknown host" The cause could be the docker-machine's memory limits. you can inspect this with the command: docker-machine inspect machine-name

+	   To solve this problem, please try recreating the default docker machine by:
+	   		i.
+Remove default docker-machine with the command: docker-machine rm default
+			ii.
+Create a new default machine with the command: docker-machine create -d virtualbox --virtualbox-cpu-count=2 --virtualbox-memory=4096 --virtualbox-disk-size=50000 						default iii.
+Restart your docker environment with the commands: docker-machine stop
+				exit

 * Redis